MalariaSkip to the navigation

-In regions where malaria is present, people who get infected many times may have the disease but have few or no symptoms. footnote 3 Also, how bad malaria symptoms are can vary depending on your general health, what kind of malaria parasite you have, and whether you still have your spleen.
+In regions where malaria is present, people who get infected many times may have the disease but have few or no symptoms.
+Also, how bad malaria symptoms are can vary depending on your general health, what kind of malaria parasite you have, and whether you still have your spleen.

 Common symptoms of malaria